-Military Retirement: Conceptual and Political Setting
+Conceptual and Political Setting

 Congress confronts both constituent concerns and budgetary constraints in considering military retirement issues.
 The approximately 2.0 million military retirees and survivor benefit recipients have been, and continue to be, an articulate and well-educated constituent group familiar with the legislative process and represented by associations staffed with military retirees with long experience in working with Congress.
-In recent years, the long-standing efforts by military retirees and their associations to secure more benefits for their members have been buttressed by (1) the outpouring of nation-wide nostalgia and support for the past heroism and current old-age needs of the "greatest generation" of World War II-era veterans, whether retirees or not; (2) concern over problems the military services were having in recruiting and retaining sufficient numbers of qualified personnel, which began in the mid-1990s, and the extent to which actual or perceived inadequacies in retirement benefits may have been contributing to these problems; and (3) the impression by many current or former military personnel that the Clinton Administration was not favorably disposed toward the military as an institution.
+In recent years, the longstanding efforts by military retirees and their associations to secure more benefits for their members have been buttressed by (1) the outpouring of nation-wide nostalgia and support for the past heroism and current old-age needs of the "greatest generation" of World War IIera veterans, whether retirees or not; (2) concern over problems the military services were having in recruiting and retaining sufficient numbers of qualified personnel, which began in the mid-1990s, and the extent to which actual or perceived inadequacies in retirement benefits may have been contributing to these problems; (3) the impression by many current or former military personnel that the Clinton Administration was not favorably disposed toward the military as an institution, leading to efforts to portray increased retirement benefits as a palliative, and (4) in a reversal of the attitudes toward the Clinton Administration, efforts to obtain more benefits from the Bush Administration because it is perceived as being pro-military.
+And, since September 11, 2001, there has been a predictably dramatic increase in public and congressional support for the Armed Forces.

-In general, in recent years Congress has been more aggressive than the executive branch in responding to the stated concerns of retirees about their benefits; the Department of Defense (DOD) and other executive branch agencies have, over time, tended to regard military retirement benefits as a place where substantial budgetary savings could be made.
-As noted below, Congress took the initiative in 1999 to repeal the "Redux" cuts in future military retired pay that was originally enacted in 1986.
+In general, in recent years Congress has been more aggressive than the executive branch in responding to the stated concerns of retirees about their benefits.
+The Department of Defense (DOD) and other executive branch agencies have, over time, tended to regard military retirement benefits as a place where substantial budgetary savings could be made.
+For instance, as noted below, Congress took the initiative in 1999 to repeal the "Redux" cuts in future military retired pay that was originally enacted in 1986.

-Military Retirement: Program Summary
+Program Summary

-In FY2002, total federal budget outlays for military retirement will be an estimated \$35.0 billion and DOD budget outlays will be an estimated \$11.8 billion.
+In FY2003, total federal budget outlays for military retirement will be an estimated \$38.8 billion and DOD budget outlays will be an estimated \$11.9 billion.
 (The differing figures for total federal and DOD outlays result from the use of the accrual method in accounting for the costs of military retirement.
 See the section below on Cost Data for a discussion of accrual accounting.)
-Table 1 shows the estimated numbers of retirees and costs of their retired pay for FY2000-FY2002.
+Table 1 shows the estimated numbers of retirees, and the costs to the federal government of the retired pay they receive, for FY2001-FY2003.

-Total Retirees from an Active Duty Military Career Disability Retirees Reserve Retirees Survivor Benefit Recipients FY2002 1,989,000/ \$34.99 billion 1,370,000/ \$28.98 billion /98,000 \$1.31 billion 239,000/ \$2.60 billion 282,000/ \$2.10 billion FY2001 1,974,000/ \$33.95 billion · · · · 100,000/ \$1.33 billion 237,000/ \$2.51 billion 270,000/ \$1.98 billion FY2000 1,960,000/ \$32.93 billion · · · 104,000/ \$1.35 billion 235,000/ \$2.44 billion 258,000/ \$1.86 billion
+Total Retirees from an Active Duty Military Career Disability Retirees Reserve Retirees Survivor Benefit Recipients FY2003 2,007,000/ 1,376,000/ 96,000/ 248,000/ 287,000/ \$38.77 billion \$32.47 billion \$1.32 billion \$2.77 billion \$2.21 billion FY2002 1,991,000/ 1,373,000/ 98,000/ 244,000/ 276,000/ \$37.71 billion \$31.64 billion \$1.32 billion \$2.66 billion \$2.09 billion FY2001 1,975,000/ 1,370,000/ 100,000/ 240,000/ 265,000/ \$36.60 billion \$30.74 billion \$1.32 billion \$2.59 billion \$1.97 billion

 Table 1.
-DOD Retired Military Personnel and Survivors:Estimated Numbers and Costs, FY2000-FY2002
+DOD Retired Military Personnel and Survivors:Estimated Numbers and Costs, FY2001-FY2003

 Sources: Office of the Actuary.
 Department of Defense.
 Valuation of the Military Retirement System.
-September 30, 1999: K-8, K-10, K-14, K-16, L-2, and L-4.
+September 30, 2000: K-8, K-10, K-14, K-16, L-2, and L-4; and data furnished by Office of the Actuary via fax, June 10, 2002.